tkent198/wellbalanced_SW_DGFEM/README.md

 ![free surface height](figs/fig1_res=200_tmax=10_Fr=1_9.jpg)

 This repository contains the source code for investigating the well-balanced property of shallow water flows integrated using the discontinuous Galerkin finite element method (DGFEM) of Rhebergen et al. (2008).
+The main aims of this investigation are (i) to highlight an unsatisfactory issue of the DGFEM scheme developed by Rhebergen et al. (2008), which concerns well-balancedness and arises when integrating the shallow water equations with varying topography at lowest order; and (ii) to give a comprehensive proof of the numerical artefact that causes it.
-The results of this investigation, first mentioned in Kent (2017) and Kent et al. (2017), is reported in detail in Kent and Bokhove (2020); the abstract is reproduced below, with the main points highlighted, and the source code instructions follow.
+Knowledge of this issue – overlooked in Rhebergen et al. (2008) and hitherto unreported in detail – first arose in Kent et al. (2017), who commented on the problem but did not provide proof of the result.
+It has since been reported in detail in Kent and Bokhove (2020) using the source code published here (an early version also appeared in Kent (2017)); the abstract is reproduced below, with the main points highlighted, and the source code instructions follow.

 ### References
 * Rhebergen, S., Bokhove, O., van der Vegt, J. J. (2008): Discontinuous Galerkin finite element methods for hyperbolic nonconservative partial differential equations. *J. Comp.
 Phys.*, 227(3), 1887-1922.